 Elcora Provides Update on Status of Management Cease Trade Order

-Due to further time required to complete certain audit tasks with respect to its subsidiary in Morocco, the Company applied for, and received, a further extension of its MCTO by the Nova Scotia Securities Commission.
+As indicated in its news release dated October 16, 2024, the Company applied for, and received, a further extension of its MCTO by the Nova Scotia Securities Commission.
 The Company is now required to complete its Annual Filings and Interim Filings by October 28, 2024.

 During the MCTO, the general investing public will continue to be able to trade in the Company's listed common shares.
 However, the Company's chief executive officer, chief financial officer, and directors, will not be able to trade in the Company's common shares.